ygs-code/react-ssr-lazy-loading/README.md

 ### description：

-1. 0 cost learning, the API is almost identical to the REACT API
+1. Cost learning, API is almost the same as REACT API

-2. Pages load on access and load on demand, cut from code
+2. Pages are loaded on access and loaded on demand, cut from code

-3. Spa isomorphism is realized.
+3. Realize the isomorphism of routing, rendering, data and Ajax.

-4. The development environment utilizes Webpack-dev-middleware and Webpack-hot-server-middleware for hot-compiled memory access
+4. Use webpack-dev-middleware and Webpack-hot-server-middleware to realize hot start compiled memory access

+5. Upgrade of SSR + SPA experience.

-5. React-ssr-lazy-loading is a project constructed by REACT + Webpack.
+6. Good scalability.
+React-ssr-lazy-loading is a project constructed by REACT + Webpack.
 The required plugins and loaders can be matched according to your needs
-6. An interactive course with quizzes will guide you through everything you need to use React-SSR-lazy-Loading.

 ## [System requirements](https://nextjs.org/docs/getting-started#system-requirements)